-Our hospital is the beating heart of South Tyneside
+Our hospital is the beating heart of South Tyneside.

 It touches all of our lives!

 This page contains an unordered collection of patient's testimony that demonstrates the vital importance of our hospital and acute services.
 We encourage you to share your stories about the value of our local hospital and any difficulties caused to you by service downgrades and closures.
 You can write about your experiences on our facebook page (and with your permission we may copy some of them to this website).
-Alternatively you can submit your stories in support of South Tyneside Hospital and the need for local acute services via our website, where they will be added to this collection.
+Alternatively you can submit your stories in support of South Tyneside Hospital and the need for local acute services via this page, where they will be added to this collection.

-Hi I've seen others stories and was wondering if I could share mine?
+Hi I've seen other stories and was wondering if I could share mine?
 Firstly myself and my sister wouldn't be here if it wasn't for Shields hospital.
 I was an emergency section birth and my sister was born with her cord round her neck and blue.
 The midwife was amazing in doing her job by getting my sister safe and freed from the cord and keeping my mam calm.
 I could go on about the countless A&E trips over the years but I won't.

 My grandma had a stroke in 2006, staff in A&E then on the stroke ward were amazing, they went above and beyond to give her the care she needed, and helping us to make sure she could come home and we had all the support we needed to be her carers.
 She couldn't move her right side, speak or eat after her stroke, but the nurses took the time needed along with the speech therapy to help her communicate with us, even managing a few simple words we will be forever in their debt.

 My mam was rushed into A&E in 2009 with septicaemia and gangrene, she was only given the weekend to live, but the staff in Shields hospital worked tirelessly, operating on her everyday for a week, and caring for her for 12 weeks - She made it!
 She has disabilities now but she's here thanks to the amazing staff.